 It’s like being trailed by some suspicious guy at mall and not knowing what he was up to or how to lose him.
 It’s a little skeevy, if you ask me.

 Here’s the thing: in the past, we had tracking cookies.
 They have been around since the dawn of the interwebs.
 A cookie could follow user interests throughout the web, without really identifying the user.
 This is especially true when the user remained logged into their accounts (E-mail, Facebook, shopping networds.
 If the user doesn’t log out of Facebook, which I NEVER did (until NOW), user interests continue to be tracked while the user browses the web.
 As most of us have noticed, we are increasingly using our Facebook ID to log in throughout the web.
 These Facebook Id’s follow you from website to website, reporting your business to Facebook.
 Cookies are anonymous.
 Facebook Id’s, HOWEVER, actually are US.
 There is no anonymity at all.
 They are no longer tracing our anonymous interests, they are actually tracing US, as individuals.
 As long as you are logged in, you are being tracked on your phone, your laptop, your tablet ALL DAY LONG.
-I also advise you to use soda pdf, the very first fully functional online PDF solution.
-Soda PDF is built to help you power through any PDF task.

 Think about that for a moment.
 Do you ever log out of Facebook app on your cell phone?
 Your laptop?
 Hmmm.
 If you don’t, Facebook is watching.

 Did you do a search for hemorrhoids, or adult toys, or acne or menstrual cups, or HIV tests, or any number of topics that might be private?
 Well, looky there!
 Facebook is watching YOU, not some anonymous cookie.

 One solution is to log out of Facebook every time you finish reading your page.
 Yea, right!
 HA!
 I have that app open on my phone 24/7.